pingidentity/pingidentity-devops-getting-started/docs/deployment/deploySiemStack.md

 * Elasticsearch templates for indexes

-  Index mappings and config are stored in the `./elasticsearch-siem/index_templates` directory.
+  You can find index mappings and config in the `./elasticsearch-siem/index_templates` directory.
 The scripts will load the template or templates when the cluster state is green.

 * Logstash pipeline